FAQs

 Do I have to vote?
 I don’t know any of these candidates

-No you don’t have to vote.
+No, you don’t have to vote.
 You also don’t have to vote for all candidates or for all elections.
-But your vote is important because the people elected will be responsible for making decisions about what happens in your community for the next three years.
+However, your vote is important - the people elected will be responsible for making decisions about what happens in your community for the next three years.

 To help you get to know about the candidates: